konantian/NotableNotebooks/notes/Lecture 19 - Neural Networks(NN).md

     * LSTM(Long short-term memory)

 ### Nerual Networks as Universal Approximators
-> NN with at least one hidden layer can approximate any continuous function arbitrarily well, given eought neurons in the hidden layer
+> NN with at least one hidden layer can approximate any continuous function arbitrarily well, given enough neurons in the hidden layer

   * Does not mean approximate **_any_** function well
   * By adding more and more hidden neurons, we can make the rror smaller and smaller